Yhumi/TUIMegle/README.md

 # TUIMegle
 TUIMegle is a different way to experience Omegle.
 Born out of an annoyance with the basic CLI handling of Pymegle this small project was thrown together in an evening to bring a nice TUI experience to Omegle.

+## Running
+Using python 2.7.1 run `main.py` in a command line that support redirection.
+Tested in powershell.

 ## Setup file
 In order to use TUIMegle to its fullest there is a `setup_template.json` file included.
 First, go ahead and rename it to `setup.json` and then edit it as you wish.